Can I Eat Expired Guava Jelly Commercially Jarred Unopened?

 Expert Source

-"According to WHO guidelines, commercially jarred unopened guava jelly should be stored in a cool, dry place away from direct sunlight, at temperatures between 50-70°F, and consumed within the expiration date indicated on the packaging for optimal safety and quality."
+"According to USDA guidelines, commercially jarred unopened guava jelly should be stored in a cool, dry place away from direct sunlight and at a temperature between 50-70°F. It is recommended to consume the product within 12-18 months of the manufacturing date for optimal quality and safety."

 Fresh Guava Jelly Commercially Jarred Unopened